 No wonder, Scotland is full of fables, myths and legends of strong men and women.
 But if you still think this country is not magical enough, then look no further than its national animal, the unicorn, or the Loch Ness Monster!

-Regardless of the distance, home relocation is never an easy task.
-And although the country is part of the UK, many of our customers have questions not only about their move, but also their new life in Scotland.
+Regardless of the distance, international house moves are never an easy task.
+Although Scotland is part of the UK, many of our customers have questions not only about their move, but also their new life in Scotland.